TokomNyori/Homify/README.md

 1. Property Owners-- Property owners can list their properties for rent.
 2. Users-- These are the normal users who are going to search and purchase rental homes.

-I've already created many partner accounts, one of them is a partner account for Sir David-- user id: davidmalan@gmail.com
+I've already created many partner accounts, one of them is a partner account for Sir David: user id: davidmalan@gmail.com
 password: poiuytre

-There is a pre-existing user demo account for Sir David-- user id: davidmalan@gmail.com
+There is a pre-existing user demo account for Sir David: user id: davidmalan@gmail.com
 password: dddddddd